juanluisbaptiste/docker-postfix/README.md

            -e SMTP_USERNAME=foo@bar.com \
            -e SMTP_PASSWORD=XXXXXXXX \
            -e SERVER_HOSTNAME=helpdesk.mycompany.com \
+           -e POSTFIX_MYNETWORKS=192.168.1.0\/24
            juanluisbaptiste/postfix

+Note the backslash used to escape the subnet mask.

 If you are going to use this container from other docker containers then it's better to just publish the port:

     docker run -d --name postfix -P \